Quantum-Unity-Globalchain/besu_automation_tool/docs/USER_GUIDE.md

 1. Run the tests located in the `test` directory to validate the functionality of your blockchain network.
 2. The `networkValidationTest.js` and `continuousTestingFramework.js` scripts will help ensure your network operates as expected.

+## Prerequisites for XDC Zero

+- Node.js and yarn installed.

+## Configuring and Deploying with XDC Zero

+This section guides you through the process of configuring and deploying contracts on the XDC Zero network using our tool.

+### Prerequisites

+- An `.env` file configured with necessary environment variables.

+### Steps

+1. **Environment Setup**: Run `yarn` to install dependencies.
+2. **Configuration**: Modify `config/endpointconfig.json` and `config/network.config.json` according to your network setup.
+3. **Deployment**: Execute `node XDCZeroConfigurator.js` to start the deployment process.

+Refer to the `README.md` for additional details on XDC Zero integration.

 ## Feedback and Support